 “They quickly made a name for themselves.
 René Herse was working very hard, but most of all, he just loved beautiful bicycles.
 When he was at an event, surrounded by gleaming machines, he was beaming.”
 (Paulette Porthault, one René Herse’s first customers)

 1930s: Technical Trials

 René Herse entered the bicycle world with a splash at the 1938 Technical Trials.
-He rode for Narcisse, but on a bike equipped with his own components.
-Herse’s bike weighed just 7.94 kg (17.5 lb), fully equipped with fenders, lights, racks and wide tires.
+He rode for Narcisse, but his bike was equipped with Herse’s own components.
+This amazing bike weighed just 7.94 kg (17.5 lb), fully equipped with fenders, lights, racks and wide tires.
 The Technical Trials were epic events with the goal was to find the best bicycle.
 Points were awarded for light weight and desirable features.
 After the initial judging, the bikes had to prove themselves over hundreds of kilometers of rough mountain roads.
 Any defect incurred penalties.
 The bike with the most points won.

 In 1938, René Herse’s bike came second – his Stronglight bottom bracket had developed play.
-From then on, Herse’s bikes always placed first or second.
-The Trials advanced bicycle design like no other event.
+From then on, Herse’s bikes always placed first or second in the Technical Trials.
+These challenging tests advanced bicycle design like no other event.
 Builders pioneered aluminum cranks, cartridge bearings in hubs and bottom brackets, cantilever brakes, and low-rider racks.
 The Trials showed that bicycles could combine light weight and performance with excellent reliability.

 1940s: Poly de Chanteloup

-During the 1940s, the Poly de Chanteloup hillclimb race was the most popular cycling event in France.
+The Poly de Chanteloup hillclimb race was one of the most popular cycling events in France.
 Originally the Poly conceived as a test for different methods of changing gears.
 By the 1940s, the Poly had become a race over a challenging hillclimb course near Paris.
 More than 100,000 spectators turned out to watch professional racers, randonneurs, and mixed tandem teams climb the steep hill of Chanteloup, fly down descent of the Barbannerie, and then race along the Seine River to start their next lap.